-- 1. The Operating Agreement between ISNP and the Governing Board of the School shall be submitted to the Sponsor prior to the approval of the School's Contract.
-All amendments to the Operating Agreement and the Governing Board of the School shall be submitted to the Sponsor within five (5) days of execution. - The Operating Agreement between the Governing Board of the School and ISNP shall require that ISNP operate the School in accordance with the terms stipulated in the School's Contract and all applicable laws, ordinances, rules, and regulations.
+- 1. If a management company will be operating or providing significant support to the School, the contract between the management company and the Governing Board of the School shall be submitted to the Sponsor prior to the approval of the School's Contract.
+All amendments to the contract between the management company and the Governing Board of the School shall be submitted to the Sponsor within five (5) days of execution. - 2.
+The contract between the Governing Board of the School and the management company shall require that the management company operate the School in accordance with the terms stipulated in the School's Contract and all applicable laws, ordinances, rules, and regulations. - Any default or breach of the terms of this Contract by the management company shall constitute a default or breach under the terms of the Contract between the School and Sponsor. - 4.
+In all activities, the Governing Board and management company will maintain an appropriate arms-length distance as determined by Federal Internal Revenue Service guidelines.